 The Company sells the majority of its products to its distributors at a uniform list price.
 However, distributors may resell the Company's products to end customers at a very broad range of individually negotiated price points.
 Distributors are provided with price concessions subsequent to the delivery of product to them and such amounts are dependent on the end customer and product sales price.
 The price concessions are based on a variety of factors, including customer, product, quantity, geography and competitive differentiation.
 Price protection rights grant distributors the right to a credit in the event of declines in the price of the Company's products.
 Under these circumstances, the Company remits back to the distributor a portion of their original purchase price after the resale transaction is completed in the form of a credit against the distributors' outstanding accounts receivable balance.
 The credits are on a per unit basis and are not given to the distributor until the distributor provides information regarding the sale to their end customer.
 The Company estimates these credits and records such estimates in the same period the related revenue is recognized, resulting in a reduction of product revenue and the establishment of an allowance for price concessions due to distributors.
-The Company estimates credits to distributors based on the historical rate of credits provided to distributors relative to sales or, for some customers the credit is based on a previously negotiated fixed rate.
+The Company estimates credits to distributors based on the historical rate of credits provided to distributors relative to sales.
 Revenue on shipments to distributors is recorded when control of the products has been transferred to the distributor.

 The Company estimates the amount of its product sales that may be returned by its customers and records this estimate as a reduction of revenue in the period the related product revenue is recognized.
 The Company estimates its product return liability by analyzing its historical returns, current economic trends and changes in customer demand and acceptance of products.
-The Company has received insignificant returns to date and believes that returns of its products will continue to be minimal.
-As such, the Company does not record any reserve for returns but will continue to evaluate the need for a reserve each reporting period.
+The Company has received insignificant returns to date and believes that returns of its products will continue to be minimal